Revisiting mixed geometry: Introduction

 \subsection{An outline of the paper}

-In \cref{sec:future_work} we outline some of the applications we have in mind for the theory of graded sheaves.
-The mathematical content of the paper starts in \cref{sec:generalities_DGCats} where we review the necessary background regarding $\DG$-categories.
-This is followed by \cref{sec:graded_sheaves_construction_formal_properties} where the categories of graded sheaves are constructed and their formal properties are established.
+In \cref{sec:graded_sheaves_construction_formal_properties}, we construct the categories of graded sheaves and establish their formal properties.
 In \cref{sec:weight_perverse_t_structures_graded_sheaves}, using the theory developed by Bondarko in~\cite{bondarko_weight_2012}, we show that the category of constructible graded sheaves on any Artin stack admits a transversal weight and $t$-structures.
 We show that the weight structure is compatible with Frobenius weights in the theory of mixed sheaves and that the $t$-structure is compatible with the perverse $t$-structure of~\cite{beilinson_faisceaux_2018}.
 Finally, in \cref{sec:Hecke_categories}, we show that the category of constructible graded sheaves on the finite Hecke stack $B\backslash G/B$ is equivalent, as a monoidal $\DG$ category, to $\Ch^b(\SBim_W)$, the category of bounded chain complexes of Soergel bimodules.